Harvard coach fired over sale of home to prospect’s father

 The Boston Globe reported in April that Brand received nearly $1 million in 2016 for his suburban Boston three-bedroom house, which was assessed at the time at about $550,000.

 The buyer, Jie Zhao, never lived in the home and sold it at a steep loss 17 months later.
+Both men deny wrongdoing.

-The Globe reported last month that a federal grand jury is investigating the sale.
-Both men have denied wrongdoing.
+Brand’s lawyer, Douglas Brooks, called Brand’s termination “unfair, unwarranted, and an egregious disservice to a loyal employee.”
+Brooks says Brand is considering his legal options.